 Arcutis to Present at Upcoming Investor Conference

-/EIN News/ -- WESTLAKE VILLAGE, Calif., Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. (Nasdaq: ARQT), an early-stage commercial company focused on developing meaningful innovations in immuno-dermatology, today announced that Arcutis management will participate in an upcoming investor conference.
+WESTLAKE VILLAGE, Calif., Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. ARQT, an early-stage commercial company focused on developing meaningful innovations in immuno-dermatology, today announced that Arcutis management will participate in an upcoming investor conference.

 Details for the company's participation are as follows: